BarisAlbayrakIEEE/StructuralAnalysis/README.md

 which extends the above class hierarchy further.
 For example, panels and joints has no relation in the class hierachy.
 The object relations are handled by the DAG.
-In other words, the class hierarchy holds three level:
+In other words, the class hierarchy holds the following three levels:
 1. The base interfaces to interact with the DAG and the other components of the SAA,
 2. The interfaces that define the analysis procedure (i.e. EO, SC, SA and SAR),
 3. The concrete types (e.g. CS_EO_Panel).